du-siyuan/EnsemblePDB/README.md

 # EnsemblePDB
-A package to create, visualize, and analysis PDB-derived pseudo-ensembles.
+A package to create, visualize, and analyze PDB-derived pseudo-ensembles.